General Instrument AY-3-8910: Tones

 The system has three output channels, A, B and C, which are produced by mixing several possible inputs.

 Six registers, R0 through R5, control the pitches produced in the three primary tone generators.
-The frequency to generate is held in two 8-bit registers dedicated to each channel, the fine and course tuning registers.
-Channel A had fine control in R0 and course in R1, channel B used R2 and R3, etc. The upper three bits of the course registers are unused, leaving twelve bits to produce values from 1 to 4,095 (0 is treated as a 1 for technical reasons).
+The frequency to generate is held in two 8-bit registers dedicated to each channel, the fine and coarse tuning registers.
+Channel A had fine control in R0 and coarse in R1, channel B used R2 and R3, etc. The upper four bits of the coarse registers are unused, leaving twelve bits to produce values from 1 to 4,095 (0 is treated as a 1 for technical reasons).
 The 12-bit value is used as the frequency divider on the input clock, producing an output tone in the corresponding channel.

 The 8910 is capable of running on an input clock of 4 MHz, or 6 MHz with the YM2149F.
 This allows it to generate tones with fundamental frequencies up to 125 kHz, well beyond human hearing range and into the ultrasonic range.
 The existence of ultrasonic values is a consequence of the frequency-divider design; in order to have adequate resolution at audible frequencies it is necessary for the overall clock rate (and thus the output at small divisors) to be considerably higher than the audible range.
 Only divisors below 5 give entirely-ultrasonic output frequencies.
 Frequencies equivalent to the top octave of a piano keyboard can be defined with reasonable accuracy versus the accepted note values for the even-tempered scale, to nearly 1 Hz precision in the A440 range and even more finely at lower pitches.
 Despite the high maximum frequency, the ability to divide that figure by 4096 means the lowest directly definable output frequency is 30.6 Hz, roughly equal to B0, the third lowest note on a normal 88-key piano, and as good as subsonic with everyday speaker systems.
 In essence, the chip is able to produce decently musical output at all reasonable pitches found in most compositions.

 By contrast, the competing Texas Instruments SN76489 only has 10 bits of precision for its frequency dividers.
 Having the same base frequency of 125 kHz, it should in theory lack the two lowest octaves of the 8910.
 To get around this, the SN76489 plays its tone generators one octave lower than their calculated frequency, giving it one octave less in the bass and one octave less in the top compared to the 8910.